Congratulations and Welcome to the University of Findlay!

 - Absolutely no sandals, open-toed shoes or shorts are to be worn at the barn.
 This includes weekends, holidays, horse shows and evening visits.

-- Long sleeve, button-down shirt with collar for riding test and finals is required.
+- Long sleeve, button-down shirt with a collar for riding tests and finals is required.

-- Helmet Policy: Wearing an ATSM/SEI certified helmet is encouraged when riding.
+Helmet Policy: Wearing an ATSM/SEI certified helmet is encouraged when riding.
 An ATSM/SEI certified helmet is required when jumping or engaging in gymnastics or riding English.
-Sophomore, juniors and seniors are required to wear an ATSM/SEI certified helmet or hockey helmet when working with or riding an unbroken horse in a round pen.
+Sophomores, juniors, and seniors are required to wear an ATSM/SEI certified helmet or hockey helmet when working with or riding an unbroken horse in a round pen.

 What equipment will you need?